CrossyChainsaw/Portfolio/README.md

 # Money Squadron Virus
 A less interesting project I worked on this semester is Money Squadron Virus.
 MSV is a meme bot created in python.
 Other than practising python this project didn't really add up to my skills as an software engineer, but in the end I did spend quite some time on this project, maintaining it, so I thought it deserved a spot in here.

-Here are a few of my favourite memes
+Here are a few of my favourite memes.

 ![image](https://user-images.githubusercontent.com/74303221/174412150-4f81bda6-7937-4654-b9d2-e1a5b70b312a.png)